-a. ?Sbaħa al-internet-tu mutaħ-an li-kull-i al-buyut-i fi became.3M.SG the-internet-NOM available-ACC to-all-GEN the-houses-GEN in Yamman.

-Amman

-'The internet has become available to all the houses in Amman.'

-b. ?Sbaħa al-internet-tu mutaħ-an li-l-buyut-i fi ʕamman became.3M.SG the-internet-NOM available-ACC to-the-houses-GEN in Amman kull-i=ha.

-all-GEN=3F.PL

-'The internet has become available to the houses in Amman, all of them.'
+- a. ?Sbaħa al-internet-tu mutaħ-an li-kull-i al-buyut-i fi became.3M.SG the-internet-NOM available-ACC to-all-GEN the-houses-GEN in Samman.
+Amman 'The internet has become available to all the houses in Amman.' - b. ?Sbaħa al-internet-tu mutaħ-an li-l-buyut-i fi Samman became.3M.SG the-internet-NOM available-ACC to-the-houses-GEN in Amman kull-i=ha. all-GEN=3F.PL 'The internet has become available to the houses in Amman, all of them.'

-In addition, Arabic FQs appear in positions like the complement position of unaccusative and passive verbs and in the constructions that involve object shift (19).
-(Miyagawa 1989 shows that Japanese allows floating numerals in these positions, as well.):3
+In addition, Arabic FQs appear in positions like the complement position of unaccusative and passive verbs (19) (Miyagawa 1989 shows that Japanese allows floating numerals in these positions, as well):3